 Teamwork and knowing their roles

 Each person knew their place in the team.
 It helped they maintained the same team throughout.
 They had their role to play and played them well.
 And supported each other in celebration and during the hard times.
-We won’t forget the photo of Gareth Southgate comforting the Colombian player after they’d lost to us on penalties, Gareth having been in the same situation during his own playing career.
+We won’t forget the photo of Gareth Southgate comforting the Colombian player after they’d lost to us on penalties in the World Cup, Gareth having been in the same situation during his own playing career.

 However much a loner a child is, they’ll still need friends and support networks around them.
 But they can also learn how they need to be part of teams as well.